What is Abdominal Sepsis about?

 Treatment of abdominal sepsis

-The recognition of severe sepsis syndrome or abdominal sepsis requires the rapid introduction of a series of measures at the same time that the clinical examination continues.
+The recognition of severe sepsis syndrome or abdominal sepsis requires the rapid introduction of several measures while the clinical examination continues.

-The isolation is not systematic, but simple protection measures should be implemented and measures should be reinforced in case of suspicion of a multidrug-resistant germ.
+The isolation is not systematic, but simple protection measures should be implemented, and efforts should be reinforced in case of suspicion of a multidrug-resistant germ.

-The delay between emergency care and the ICU is often long for many reasons, hence the value of close cooperation between services.
+The delay between emergency care and the ICU is often long, hence the value of close cooperation between services.

-This transfer is essential in case of septic shock or in case of significant hypotension before filling since it is necessary to resort to a vasopressor treatment.
+This transfer is essential in septic shock or cases of significant hypotension before filling since it is necessary to resort to a vasopressor treatment.

-Previous studies have shown that mortality rates increase dramatically in case of severe sepsis and septic shock.
+Previous studies have shown that mortality rates increase dramatically in severe sepsis and septic shock cases.

-Severe sepsis may be a reasonable approximation of the “inflection point” between stable and critical clinical conditions in the management of intra-abdominal infections.
-Severe sepsis is defined as sepsis associated with at least one acute organ dysfunction, hypoperfusion or hypotension.
+Severe sepsis may be a reasonable approximation of the “inflection point” between stable and critical clinical conditions in managing intra-abdominal infections.
+Severe sepsis is associated with at least one acute organ dysfunction, hypoperfusion, or hypotension.

-It is well known that hypotension is associated with an increased risk of sudden and unexpected death in patients admitted to a hospital with non-traumatic diseases.
+Hypotension is well known to be associated with an increased risk of sudden and unexpected death in patients admitted to a hospital with non-traumatic diseases.

 Therefore, identifying patients with early severe sepsis and correcting the underlying microvascular dysfunction can improve patient outcomes.

-If left uncorrected, microvascular dysfunction can lead to global tissue hypoxia, direct tissue damage and, ultimately, organ failure.
+If left uncorrected, microvascular dysfunction can lead to global tissue hypoxia, direct tissue damage, and organ failure.

 Recently updated international guidelines for the treatment of severe sepsis and septic shock.
-These guidelines are the cornerstone for the management of severe sepsis and septic shock, but do not focus on the specific context of intra-abdominal infections.
+These guidelines are the cornerstone for managing severe sepsis and septic shock but do not focus on the specific context of intra-abdominal infections.